-Rosh Hashanah (the Jewish New Year) is at the end of this month and now is the time to plan your meal for the holiday eve.
-In Rosh Hashanah, we eat sweet dishes for a sweet New Year and these Honey buns are a perfect addition to your table!
+In Rosh Hashanah (the Jewish New Year), we eat sweet dishes for a sweet New Year and these honey challah buns (or rolls) are a perfect addition to your table!

 September ushers in the new year and finally the end of the overwhelming summer.
 I love this time of the year; from the atmosphere of the holiday to the beginning of fall.
 Fall means all the delicious and comforting foods are here and we can use the oven to bake without thinking twice.
 What can be better than that?

-For the festivity of the holiday and for adding the holiday symbols, I made the buns in a shape of a pomegranate.
-You can also make them round if you want.
+For the festivity of the holiday and for adding the holiday symbols, I made the rolls in a shape of a pomegranate.
+You can also make them round or braided if you want.

 Another option of shapes is to create a round crown of buns.
 The dough of the buns is sweet challah dough so you can also just bake it as challah if you prefer.

-For the shiny touch, I glazed the buns with more honey, don't skip the glaze though as it keeps the buns moist and fresh.
+For the shiny touch, I glazed the rolls with more honey, don't skip the glaze though as it keeps the buns moist and fresh.

 The baking time is not very long either and the outcome is very satisfying.
 In my family, we like to set the table for the holiday and put one bun for each guest as a starter with the symbols and blessings dishes.